Project Management Tools | Get the Schedule Right!

 Highlight Problems As They Happen.

-You will keep some kind of meeting minutes, yes?
+We will keep some kind of meeting minutes, yes?
 Status slides?
 Project plans?
 Keep and archive every version of the status and of the plan.
-If you find yourself “replanning” to fix a project, still keep the history that led up to the replanning.
+If we find ourselves “replanning” to fix a project, still keep the history that led up to the replanning.
 Most major projects I’ve worked on have been replanned numerous times.
 The instinct is to throw away all the previous data, slipped milestones, etc., because they no longer seem relevant and who wants to dwell on them.
-Yet, it is exactly this information that is most useful to the next project (your next project).
+Yet, it is exactly this information that is most useful to the next project (our next project).
 The key insight is not that it finally took 12 months from the last replanning effort.
 The key insight is that a major project will get replanned three times over the first six months and then end with a final 12 month plan.

 Planning For Problems Is Not “Planning To Fail.”